alisariaslan/Pakacraft/README.md

-# xbattleserver
+# pakacraft_webserver
-Project files in the web server belonging to Battleground X.
+Project files in the web server belonging to PakaCraft.

 These files are shared for some development purposes.